« Go back or View all posts

 These marketing approaches include the use of landing pages.
 And the results you receive will be determined, in part, by how well written your advertisement is and whether yours is a high converting landing page.
 A landing page with a high conversion rate is one that generates leads successfully without prospects bailing before they complete the desired action of providing their contact information.

 But how do you create a landing page that consistently converts prospects to leads?
-Unfortunately there is no simple formula because when creating landing pages, one size does not fit all.
-That’s true because there are so many variables involved such as industry type, product, the individual and their unique needs or concerns.
-To help you get started, here are some useful tips to help optimise landing pages and increase your rate of conversion:
+Unfortunately, there is no simple formula because when creating landing pages, one size does not fit all.
+That’s true because there are so many variables involved such as industry type, product, the individual, and their unique needs or concerns.
+To help you get started, here are some useful tips to help optimize landing pages and increase your rate of conversion:

 With this in mind, you’ll be able to limit your information requests of existing leads and clients to that which you don’t have in your database while asking new leads only for preliminary details.
 Plus, the narrative on the landing page for brand new leads will need to include more facts than ones for those who are already acquainted with your company.

-This is most important in today’s marketplace since customers have grown to expect a personalised experience and are dissatisfied when they don’t receive one.
+This is most important in today’s marketplace since customers have grown to expect a personalized experience and are dissatisfied when they don’t receive one.